minsoehan/devcpages/content/tech/reset-local-repo/index.md

     codeblock = true
 +++

-At any point, you will want to completely reset your local project so it matches the remote repo exactly (discarding any local changes, extra files, etc.).
+At any point, you may want to completely reset your local project so it matches the remote repo exactly (discarding any local changes, extra files, etc.).

 Here are the safe ways depending on how “hard” a reset you need: